 Medical Costs Finder disclaimer

-This tool is a general guide to the costs of specialist treatment.
-It shows general information on typical costs but cannot to be used to determine a person’s actual costs.
+This tool is a general guide to the costs of specialist services.
+It shows general information on typical costs, it cannot be used to determine a person’s actual costs.

-You must talk to your health providers (for example your doctor, specialist or hospital) and your health insurer about your specific costs and health insurance cover before you begin treatment and have your out-of-pocket costs independently confirmed by them.
+To determine your individual cost, you must talk to your health providers (for example, your doctor, specialist or hospital) about their fees and your health insurer about your policy coverage before you agree to treatment.

 This disclaimer is for the Medical Costs Finder.
 It is in addition to our broader site disclaimer.